firetreedesign/ccbpress-slack/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import people from Church Community Builder into MailChimp lists.
+Lookup data from Church Community Builder while in Slack.

 == Description ==

-__MailChimp for CCBPress__ allows you to import group participants or event guests into selected MailChimp lists.
+__Slack for CCBPress__ allows you to lookup data from Church Community Builder while inside of Slack.

 == Installation ==

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' Plugin Dashboard
-2. Select 'ccbpress-mailchimp.zip' from your computer
+2. Select 'ccbpress-slack.zip' from your computer
 3. Upload
 4. Activate the plugin on the WordPress Plugin Dashboard

 = Using FTP =

-1. Extract 'ccbpress-mailchimp.zip' to your computer
+1. Extract 'ccbpress-slack.zip' to your computer
-2. Upload the contents of the 'ccbpress-mailchimp' directory to your 'wp-content/plugins/ccbpress-mailchimp' directory
+2. Upload the contents of the 'ccbpress-mailchimp' directory to your 'wp-content/plugins/ccbpress-slack' directory
 3. Activate the plugin on the WordPress Plugin Dashboard

 == Changelog ==